 More screenshots and pass data is available in this album on Flickr.

 Having gain at low elevations is not always an advantage.
-In urban areas, where you may be plagued by local interference in the VHF band, it might actually be an advantage to have as little low elevation gain as possible.
+In urban areas, where you may be plagued by local interference in the VHF band, it might actually be an advantage to have as little gain at low elevation as possible.

-The antenna is easy to assemble, although it would be nice if the full instructions were translated to English, not just parts of it.
+The antenna is easy to assemble, although it would be nice if the full instructions were translated into English, not just parts of it.
 The antenna covers 137 – 152 MHz, thus usable for both weather and amateur radio satellite reception.
-Judging from the data sheet, it should also be usable for transmit in the same frequency range.
+Judging from the datasheet, it should also be usable for transmit in the same frequency range.
 This is to be tested in a future session.

 On the less positive side I can mention that I really don’t like the use “wood screws” to fasten aluminium parts.
 I think it limits how many times you can assemble the antenna.
 I prefer using normal threaded screws, even if it increases the cost a little.